Search Close Search

 Learners will develop experience and skills to navigate the complexities of the health care system within an interprofessional clinical and non-clinical environment to address gaps and health care inequities.

-NursingCAS application process is open for the Fall 2024 Admissions Cycle
+The NursingCAS application process will open August 2024 for Fall start 2025 Admissions

-Our MS, Nursing & Interprofessional Leadership will provide:
+Our Master of Science, Nursing & Interprofessional Leadership will provide:

 • career mobility